Located in the heart of Philadelphia, CosciaMoos’s new office at 123 South Broad Street is a designer’s dream come true.

 The overall design focused on preserving elements of the existing architecture, including the windows, herringbone walnut floors, chandeliers, and extensive millwork detailing, while still creating a functional space that can meet the professional, technological, and cultural needs of a growing company.

-The reception desk was custom designed by the principal and its walnut and steel details seamlessly fit into the material design scheme.
+The reception desk was custom designed by the principals and its walnut and steel details seamlessly fit into the material design scheme.
 We also wanted to feature terracotta brick in the design – the material found throughout the building’s core.
 It is used as a structural feature behind the desk and shows off our spray-painted logo.

 Care was taken to preserve the existing conference rooms as they contained full walnut details and custom crown molding.
 Lighting fixtures, flooring, and furniture were used to modernize each space.
 Furniture was selected to contain technology that didn’t disturb the existing millwork walls while providing full functionality to each room.